brettonw/namespace-include.js/README.md

 - promote code re-use through well abstracted interfaces, and
 - hoist commonly used functionality into a single point of entry (thereby minimizing opportunities for errors in replication and reducing effort when updating algorithms).

 To facilitate loading of separate class definition files, Node.js copied the perl module loading mechanism.
-Using the `var myModule = require ('modulename.js');` syntax, the mechanism runs your imported module in a separate VM context and returns the objects or functions you assign to the `exports` or `module.exports` object.
-The exported names are available to the importing module through the variable you assigned it to (in this case, `myModule`).
+Using the `var myModule = require ('modulename.js');` syntax, the mechanism runs your imported module in a separate VM context and returns the `module.exports` object.
+The exported names are available through the variable you assigned it to (in this case, `myModule`).

 The primary benefit of this approach is that you avoid polluting the global namespace.
-However, the `require` paradigm as implemented is overkill.
+Of note, a very rich ecosystem of modules has been built around the `require` mechanism using a package definition and the `npm` (node package manager), which connects to an online registry (npmjs.com).
+Ironically the module namespace has been flooded with more than 200,000 modules battling over appropriate titles, so there is clearly a need for a better solution.

+To put a fine point on it, the `require` paradigm as implemented is overkill.
 As an engineer, I should be able to make my own decisions about how I use the global namespace.
 Given that flexibility, I could just as easily decide to build objects to manage the namespaces myself.
 Aside from being pedantic, the `require` idiom imposes an undesirable coding style that results in Node.js specific module declarations.

 So... enter "include.js", when you just want to execute another Javascript file in the global context.